davidavdav/NamedArrays.jl/README.md

  setdimnames!(a::NamedArray, name, dim:Int)
  ```

- set the names or of dimension `dim`, or only the name at index `index`, or the name of the dimension `dim`.
+sets all the names of dimension `dim`, or only the name at index `index`, or the name of the dimension `dim`.

  * Copy